Solving Inverse Parametrized Problems via Finite Elements and Extreme Learning Networks: Interpolation-Based Reduced-Order Approximation

 \begin{rem}[Suitability of ELM Interpolation] The randomized ELM features in \eqref{eq:elm-basis} are global in \(t\), so the target map \(t\mapsto u(\cdot,t)\) must be globally smooth on \(\Omega_t\) for interpolation to be accurate.
 Under Assumption~\ref{ass:assumptions}, Theorem~\ref{thm:Ck-continuity} guarantees the needed \(t\)-smoothness.
 However, if those assumptions are violated, for instance, allowing \(\mu_{\min}<0\) so that the operator becomes indefinite on a subset of \(\Omega_t\), the solution can lose global regularity in \(t\).
 In that case, even a small irregular region contaminates a global ELM interpolant through its global feature functions, degrading accuracy elsewhere in the parameter domain. \end{rem}

-\begin{rem}[Computational Complexity and Practical Recommendations] The dominant cost lies in solving the PDE at the interpolation points.
-The ELM fitting step reduces to a linear least-squares problem with feature matrix \(\Psi\), and evaluation of the surrogate scales linearly with the number of features \(M\).
-As a rule of thumb, one may choose \(J\) proportional to \(10\Nt\)–\(100\Nt\), depending on problem complexity and accuracy requirements.
-Low-discrepancy point sets are recommended, and adaptive refinement guided by error indicators can further enhance efficiency. \end{rem}
+\begin{rem}[Computational Complexity and Practical Recommendations] The computational cost naturally separates into an offline and an online stage.

+In the offline stage, the dominant cost lies in solving the PDE at the interpolation points $\{t_j^*\}_{j=1}^J$.
+This requires $J$ independent PDE solves, and therefore scales linearly with $J$.
+The subsequent ELM fitting step reduces to a linear least-squares problem with feature matrix $\Psi$, whose cost is typically negligible compared to the PDE solves.

+In the online stage, the evaluation of the surrogate is inexpensive: it amounts to evaluating $M$ nonlinear features and forming a linear combination, and therefore scales linearly with $M$.
+In particular, once the surrogate has been constructed, repeated evaluations of the parameter-to-solution map can be performed at significantly reduced cost.

+As a heuristic guideline (based on numerical experiments and common practice in high-dimensional surrogate modeling \cite{santner2019design}), one may choose $J$ proportional to $N_t$ (e.g., $J \approx 10N_t$--$100N_t$).
+The optimal choice depends on the regularity and complexity of the parameter-to-solution map, and may require problem-specific tuning. \end{rem}

+\begin{rem}[Alternatives to ELM Interpolation] The interpolating ELM approach adopted here should be viewed as a simple and analytically tractable surrogate modeling strategy rather than a state-of-the-art machine learning method.
+Its main advantages are its conceptual simplicity, the explicit linear structure in the output weights, and the fact that it enables a rigorous approximation theory with dimension-independent rates under Barron-type assumptions.
+In addition, the resulting surrogate is explicitly differentiable with respect to the parameters, which is advantageous in inverse problems and optimization settings.

+At the same time, the approach has several limitations.
+The use of random, non-adaptive features may lead to suboptimal performance compared to modern machine learning methods, and the interpolation points $\{t_j^*\}$ are typically chosen a priori rather than in a data-driven or adaptive manner.
+Consequently, the number of required samples may be larger than in methods that exploit structure in the parameter-to-solution map more efficiently.

+More advanced approaches include projection-based reduced-order models \cite{HRS16}, operator-learning methods such as neural operators \cite{li2020fno,lu2021deeponet}, and adaptive or active learning strategies (including Bayesian approaches) that iteratively select informative parameter samples \cite{santner2019design}.
+These methods can offer improved empirical performance and reduced sample complexity, but typically come at the cost of increased algorithmic complexity and a more limited theoretical understanding, particularly in high-dimensional parameter spaces.

+The present work focuses on the ELM-based construction as a baseline method that allows for a clear mathematical analysis and provides insight into the approximation properties of interpolation-based surrogates in high-dimensional parameter domains. \end{rem}